-The Fenian raids were staged across border against British army forts, customs posts and other targets to pressure British withdrawal from Ireland between 1866 and 1871.
-With Toronto boasting a large Irish Catholic population by the 1860s, there came an understandable question of just how many might have sympathies with the Fenian cause and might even take up arms in aid were an invasion to come.
+150 years ago on this day the Fenian raids began, which were staged across border against British army forts, customs posts and other targets to pressure British withdrawal from Ireland between 1866 and 1871.
+Thanks to the city of Toronto boasting a large Irish Catholic population by the 1860s, there came the usual fears of just how many might have sympathies with the Fenian cause, and could even take up arms in their aid were an invasion to come.